 About Lucy T. Holmes, Certified Yoga Therapist

 Lucy T. Holmes, C-IAYT, Certified Yoga Therapist by the International Association of Yoga Therapy, has been practicing yoga since 1989 and began teaching in 1994.
 Her background includes training in the Dynamic, Iyengar, Anusara, Astanga, Kripalu, and Bikram traditions of yoga.
 She completed her first 200 hour Yoga Teacher Training at Kripalu in 1994, and from 2002 to 2004 she attended a state certified, 723 hour advanced studies program in Piedmont, California where she focused on Yoga for Disabilities.
 While in California she studied with number of well-renowned teachers, including Elise Browning-Miller, Richard Rosen, Judith Laster, and Rodney Yee.
 Lucy holds a degree as a Certified Occupational Therapy Assistant and has worked as a caregiver in homes, residential facilities, and hospitals starting in 2009.
 Lucy has worked with a variety of populations, including seniors, people in recovery, and folks with mental and physical disabilities in a variety of settings including equine therapy farms and halfway houses.
 Her approach is informed by her practice of massage therapy 1989 through 2004, and through her participation in Native American and Buddhist ceremony and teachings, experiential education, music and Dunham Technique dance.
 In January 2016 Lucy traveled to Kerala, India for an immersion in yoga philosophy, meditation, chanting, and ritual.
 Since 2005 her primary teachers are Matthew and Holly Krepps, Circle Yoga Shala and Mary Paffard, MaryYoga.
-Lucy continues to deepen her understanding and knowledge by auditing the two-year Yoga Therapy program at Circle Yoga Shala in Jasper, Arkansas.
+Lucy continues to deepen her understanding and knowledge with ongoing study at Circle Yoga Shala in Jasper, Arkansas.